 - Teaches your toddler to care about another person’s feelings

 Like the old phrase “monkey see, monkey do” suggests, your toddler’s behavior is influenced by your actions.
 Modeling good behaviors is the best way to teach your toddler the manners you expect from them.

 - If the use of “please” and “thank you” is important to you, begin with “please” and end with “thank you” when you ask your toddler to give you something.
 These words become important to toddlers when their caregivers use them.

 - Talk to your toddler with the same politeness you do to an adult.

 - Tone of voice and body language matter — for example, a smiling face and warm tone of voice.

 - If we don’t want children to yell or demand, then we must also not yell or demand.

-- Make desired manners clear and achievable for your child — it is unreasonable to expect your toddler to say “please” every time they ask for something.
+- Make desired manners clear and achievable for your child.
+It’s not reasonable to expect your toddler to say “please” every time they ask for something.
 Your child has to practice to make it a habit and may forget sometimes.

 - Give frequent reminders.